mariinkys/clockode/README.md

 Key features are:

-- Storage for all your 2FA and OTP tokens
-- Automatic TOTP code generation
+- Storage for all your 2FA and OTP tokens with automatic TOTP code generation
-- Data is encrypted on your device using battle-tested software (libraries)
+- Data is encrypted on your device using battle-tested software libraries
+- Entry importing via QR (Camera or File)
+- Minimal and user-friendly interface
+- Quick code copying and auto-refresh
-- Backup and import functionality (standard format)
+- Backup and import functionality (standard format that works between apps like Aegis...)

 If you want to sync your vault you will have to do it yourself using tools like Syncthing...